 Conspicuous logos are something that swings in and out of fashion in general on a regular basis.
 One season is all about those ostentatious Chanel pool sliders, the next season we’re told ‘stealth wealth’ is the look to aim for.
 Glasses are just another channel that signals our brand awareness, and aligns us with the values of the choice we make.
 And with every house now producing collections of frames, they’re becoming as much of a statement of intent as an It bag used to be.
 Are you showing you’re at one with the sleek, sophisticated, moneyed mood of Celine?
 Or are you more of a quirky, free-spirited Marc Jacobs girl?
 Aiming at brash American glamour like Michael Kors?
 Or offbeat sexiness with Prada?
 As designer frames become more ubiquitous, we can now develop an eyewear ‘wardrobe’ that says exactly where our style is right now and complements the rest of our styling decisions.

 One Size Doesn’t Fit All

 The truth is, as a multi-faceted individual, you will have many aspects to your personality and the life that you lead – so you’re going to need more than one pair of glasses to suit.
-New glasses are a statement of intent, and a great way to update your look without investing in a whole new wardrobe.
+New glasses, which you can get from Randolph USA, are a statement of intent, and a great way to update your look without investing in a whole new wardrobe.
 Just as you wouldn’t slip on a ball gown to do the weekly shop (or would you?
 You rebel!) so you need different frames for the office and a cocktail party.
 Play around with different styles to find a natural fit for your personality and lifestyle.
 For such a statement piece, it’s well worth the time investment.